 The balance between the risk and protective factors is most likely to be disrupted when difficult events happen in pupils’ lives.
 These include:

 When concerns are identified, school staff will provide opportunities for the child to talk or receive support within the school environment.
 Parents will be informed of the concerns and a shared way to support the child will be discussed.

-Where the needs require additional professional support referrals will be made to the appropriate team or service with the parent’s agreement (or child’s if they are competent as per Fraser guidelines).
+Where the needs require additional professional support, referrals will be made to the appropriate team or service with the appropriate agreement.

-Although this sort of crime is collectively known as ‘Hate Crime’ the offender doesn’t have to go as far as being motivated by ‘hate’, they only have to exhibit ‘hostility’.
+Although this sort of crime is collectively known as ‘Hate Crime’ the offender does not have to go as far as being motivated by ‘hate’, they only have to exhibit ‘hostility’.

 This can be evidenced by:

-The school follows the Government’s and Hampshire’s advice on this and through PHSE lesson this is covered.
+The school follows the DfE and Hampshire’s advice through the PSHE and COSMIC curriculum.

-If the school become aware of a child who is being abused in this context, the DSL will follow the normal referral route in to children’s social care.
+If the school becomes aware of a child who is being abused in this context, the DSL will follow the normal referral route to children’s social care.